 If you haven’t joined the Declutter Challenge yet, you can do that here.
-Once you join, you will receive:
+Once you join, you will receive the following:

 A declutter checklist is a great help when you just don’t know where to start decluttering!
-It prompts you to look for items that you might otherwise have overlooked and in the process, you will likely uncover other items that you realize you need to send off to a new home.
+It prompts you to look for items you might otherwise have overlooked, and in the process, you will likely uncover other items you realize you need to send off to a new home.

 Before you begin the process of decluttering your life, pop over to read the 10 Questions To Ask Yourself When Decluttering.
 These were questions I asked my sister-in-law when I was helping her recently.